 2014 – ESRC Future Research Leader Award

 2014 – ‘Inspiration Award’, Loughborough University Academic Teaching Awards

-Dr Mills’ research focuses on the geographies of youth citizenship, informal education and volunteering across contemporary and historical contexts.
-Her research has been recognised by the Royal Geographical Society (Gill Memorial Award, 2017) and the American Association of Geographers (PGSG, 2015) for its contributions to cultural, political and historical geography.
+Professor Mills’ research focuses on the geographies of children and young people.
+Her research has been recognised by the Royal Geographical Society (Gill Memorial Award) and the American Association of Geographers (PGSG) for its contributions to human geography.